sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 **Tips and Tricks:**
 - Name the **format** (JSON/YAML/CSV) and **schema** (exact field names and, if needed, types).
-- Forbid prose explicitly: **“Return ONLY JSON, no explanations or comments.”**
+- Forbid prose explicitly: **“Return ONLY JSON, no explanations or comments.
 - If the schema is subtle, include a **tiny example object** in the prompt to lock field names and structure before generating larger outputs.

 > [!IMPORTANT]